ericayzeng/Biof-501/README.md

 5. On subsequent runs, run `make clean run`

 ## Input Data
+This analysis uses SSPI ranking data from 70 participants with schizophrenia obtained from a [2022 pulished study](https://pubmed.ncbi.nlm.nih.gov/35405574/).
+The data is in a csv file and is automatically downloaded during the `git clone` process and saved in the `input` folder.

 ## Output Data
 Results will be published in the `output` directory.
 The `output` directory will contain the intermediate datasets, and final outputs.
 The desired outputs for this project are as follows: